sanamlimbu/canvas-data-2/README.md

 Synchronize Canvas Data 2 using AWS Lambda to Supabase.
 Lambda function folder is `sync_db`.

+# Initialize

+Make sure to initialize tables before synchronizing.
+To initialize go to `local_init_db` folder and set tables as env.

 ## Dependencies

 The project uses the dependencies listed in the `requirements.txt` file of `sync_db` folder.